Parsayarya/AccordHomeTask/README.md

 1. Build token-topic co-occurrence statistics per community
 2. Calculate PMI scores for each token-topic pair
 3. Score messages based on average PMI of their tokens
-4. Flag outliers (low PMI = contextually unusual vocabulary)
+4. Flag outliers with Z scores (low PMI = contextually unusual vocabulary)

-**Output:** Community-specific CSVs identifying messages likely misclassified due to contextual ambiguity.
+**Output:** Community-specific CSVs (here only one) identifying messages likely misclassified due to contextual ambiguity.

 ### Composite Ambiguity Ranking
 **Module:** `src/ranker.py`

-Engineers a holistic ambiguity score combining multiple signals:
+This here I pretty much made up but looking at the result with some validation could be a nice metric to track.

 **Features:**
 - **Entropy** (0.50 weight): Uncertainty across topic assignments